IntersectMBO/lsm-tree/doc/format-run.md

 * 32k pages, 2^15-44, rounded: 32,000
 * 64k pages, 2^16-44, rounded: 64,000

-The maximum value size is 2^32-1 less the page overhead, and conservatively assuming a maximum sized key with maximum page size.
+The maximum value size is 2^32-1 minus the page overhead, and conservatively assuming a maximum sized key with maximum page size.
 This is approximately 2^32 - 2^16 - 1 = 4294901759, though this limit could also be rounded down in a public API.